itskingori/itskingori.github.io/_posts/articles/2013/2013-05-24-bingeing-on-internet-media.md

 layout: post
 ---

-> The scariest part of this new binge culture is that hours spent bingeing don’t seem to displace other media consumption hours; we’re just adding them to our weekly totals.
-Lump in hours on Facebook, Pinterest, YouTube, and maybe even the occasional non-torrented big-screen feature film and you’re looking at a huge number of hours per person.
+> The scariest part of this new binge culture is that hours spent bingeing don't seem to displace other media consumption hours; we're just adding them to our weekly totals.
+Lump in hours on Facebook, Pinterest, YouTube, and maybe even the occasional non-torrented big-screen feature film and you're looking at a huge number of hours per person.

 > [...]